Piezoelectric Soft Robot Inchworm Motion by Tuning Ground Friction through Robot Shape: Quasi-Static Modeling and Experimental Validation: Soft Body Robot Model: Shape

 \subsubsection{Single actuator with one end clamped parallel to the ground}

-Fig. \ref{fig:single-actuator:clamped-setup} shows one actuator put on the ground with the left end clamped.
-When voltage is applied for it to bend up, part of it ($L_{\text{FLAT}}$) keeps flat on the ground, and the other part ($L_{\text{SUS}}$) lifts up.
-So how can we analytically find the suspended length $L_{\text{SUS}}$?
+Fig. \ref{fig:single-actuator:clamped-setup} shows one actuator placed on the ground with the left end clamped.
+When voltage is applied to make the actuator bend up, part of it ($L_{\text{FLAT}}$) stays flat on the ground due to clamping and gravity and the other part ($L_{\text{SUS}}$) lifts up.
+Our goal is to analytically find the suspended length $L_{\text{SUS}}$.

-In the suspended region ($0\leqslant x\leqslant L_{\text{SUS}}$), where the only force on the robot is gravity, with the piezoelectric effects and the boundary condition that $y(x)=0$ and $dy/dx(x=0)=0$, the shape is well known to be \cite{Kim1995}:
+In the suspended region ($0\leq x\leq L_{\text{SUS}}$), $x=0$ is defined at the point that the robot starts to lift off the ground. { The shape of a beam clamped on one end with a distributed gravitational load \cite{Bauchau2009} is well known, as well as the quadratic shape of an unloaded (no gravity) piezoelectric actuator clamped at one end \cite{Weinberg1999}. } By superposition, the shape of the piezoelectric actuator subjected to gravity and clamped on one end (x = 0) is then:

-A self-consistent approach demonstrated in Fig. \ref{fig:single-actuator:self-consistent} is proposed to solve $L_{\text{SUS}}$: for small $L_{\text{SUS}}$, we easily see that $dy/dx$ is always $\geqslant$ 0, so the suspended region is indeed suspended.
-For large $L_{\text{SUS}},$we see $y$ might go to negative at some $x$, which is not consistent with our assumption of an actuator off the ground.
-Thus, for any applied voltage, only a finite distance lifts off the ground.
-The region to the left of the ``lift-off'' part has $y=0$ and $dy/dx=0$.
+A self-consistent approach (Fig. \ref{fig:single-actuator:self-consistent}) is proposed to solve $L_{\text{SUS}}$: for small $L_{\text{SUS}}$, we easily see that $\frac{dy}{dx}$ is always $\geq$ 0, so the suspended region is indeed suspended.
+For large $L_{\text{SUS}},$ $y$ might become negative at some $x$, but this is not consistent with our assumption of the actuator being off the ground.
+Thus, for any applied voltage, only a finite length lifts off the ground.
+The region to the left of the suspended (``lift-off'') section has $y=0$ and $\frac{dy}{dx}=0$.

-We will look at the second derivatives to determine $L_{\text{SUS}}$.
-Fig. \ref{fig:single-actuator:second-derivative} shows the second derivative components caused by piezoelectricity, gravity, and the sum.
-Since the piezoelectricity $d^{2}y_{\text{piezo}}/dx^{2}$ is constant and the gravity $d^{2}y_{\text{mass}}/dx^{2}$ is monotonically increasing, when the lift-off length $L_{\text{SUS}}$ is too long, the second derivative of the sum $d^{2}y/dx^{2}$ is negative at $x=0$.
-So $dy/dx$ will start to go negative when $x>0$.
-Since $y(x=0)=0$, $y$ will go negative as well.
-This result is not physical, as we assumed $y>0$ everywhere due to the ground.
-By reducing the lift-off length, $d^{2}y/dx^{2}$ will increase.
-When $d^{2}y/dx^{2}(x=0)$ reaches $0$, $dy/dx$ goes positive when $x>0$, and the actuator will always be above ground.
-It means that $L_{\text{SUS}}$ is the solution of $d^{2}y/dx^{2}(x=0)=0$.
-Therefore, we derived:
+Because we assume the slope is zero on the left end of the actuator, we examine the second derivative at the left end to determine $L_{\text{SUS}}$.
+Fig. \ref{fig:single-actuator:second-derivative} shows the second derivative components caused by piezoelectricity, gravity, and their sum.
+Since the piezoelectricity contribution to $\frac{d^{2}y}{dx^{2}}$, defined as $\frac{d^{2}y_{\text{piezo}}}{dx^{2}}$, is constant and the gravity contribution $\frac{d^{2}y_{\text{weight}}}{dx^{2}}$ is monotonically increasing, when a ``trial'' lift-off length $L_{\text{SUS}}$ is too long, the second derivative of the sum $\frac{d^{2}y}{dx^{2}}$ is negative at $x=0$.
+So $\frac{dy}{dx}$ becomes negative when $x>0$.
+Since $y|_{x=0}=0$, $y$ goes negative as well.
+This result is not physical, as we assumed $y>0$ everywhere due to the ground level.